ThreeSixes/quickweather/README.md

 ### Database
 This project's Postgres database is very simple.
 It consists of a single table which caches responses from the Open Weather API for a given city and state.
 Generally the database is called `quickweather`, but for shared SQL environments the database name can be changed to suit needs.
 The database's schema is managed by Sequelize and all migrations are stored in this repository under `db/migrations`.

-The `temperature_cache` table has five columns which cannot be null.
-Only the `id` supports default values..
+the `temperature_cache` table has five columns which cannot be null.
+Only the `id` supports default values.
 * `id`, a BIGINT which is used to uniquely identify each row and as an index.
 This field will automatically populate as a row is inserted.
 * `city` idnetifies the city the cached entry is for as a STRING.
 * `state` idnetifies the state the cached entry is for as a STRING.